DeskDirector/docs/docs/_contents/admin/home/welcome.md

-Welcome to the DeskDirector Admin Portal.
-This is a new page that we have introduced with the [v1.6.1](/release-notes/admin/v1.6.1) release.
-We are progressively adding content as we go, stay tuned.
+You have arrived at the DeskDirector Admin Portal.
+This is a brand-new page introduced with the v1.6.1 release.
+We are gradually adding content as we go, so stay tuned.